 As with most things in life, the answer is not simple.

 I have been a product liability lawyer for many years now, and in that time I have spoken with hundreds of people suffering from defective products.
 I have heard dozens of variations on a similar narrative.
-While this is not medical advice or legal advise, here are my suggestions:
+While this is neither medical nor legal advice, here are my suggestions:

 Don’t panic.
 Panic never helps, whether you are confronting a decision on revision hip surgery or trying to escape from a bear.
 (I know, this is easy for me to say.)
 You do not need to rush out and schedule emergency surgery as soon as get the recall letter.
 But you should start taking deliberate steps to find answers to your questions and to protect your health, which means first: